johnnewman/watchtower/README.md

 The Watchtower project is composed of multiple Docker containers that each carry out a specific function:
 - the `app` container runs the main Watchtower package
 - the `server` container runs an nginx app gateway and proxies requests to the `app` container
+- the `motion` container continuously monitors the camera stream for motion
 - the `mc_server` container communicates over a serial connection with an optional microcontroller
 - the `icebox` container monitors the SoC temperature and controls an optional cooling fan via GPIO